-The Gorge Creek Trail, a 12.8 kilometer return hike in Manitoba’s Riding Mountain National Park takes you to another world, more akin, at least when I was there, to a rainforest in Costa Rica.
+The Gorge Creek Trail, a 12.8 km return hike in Manitoba’s Riding Mountain National Park takes you to another world, more akin, at least when I was there, to a rainforest in Costa Rica.
 The landscape is a total surprise and not one I expected in a prairie province.

 Considered to be one of the best hikes in the park, the hike takes you up and down the Manitoba Escarpment through a range of eco-systems.
 The gorge itself, formed after thousands of years of erosion, moves through vegetation types beginning with aspen and hazel forests and descending through old oak forests to finish at the Birch Picnic Area in a leafy setting of white birch and Manitoba maple.